alexjthomson/csv-mapper/readme.md

   be installed via the `pip` command when building the container.
 - `/docs/`: Contains documentation about the project.
 This contains planning documents written in markdown that can be viewed directly on GitHub.
+- `/log/django/`: Contains log files for the Django application.
 - `/src/`: Contains the Django project source code.
 The Django container has read-write access to this directory.
 - `/docker-compose.yaml`: Docker compose file used to configure and run the